-- Using two knives held together or a pastry cutter cut lard into pastry until the mixture begins to resemble a lumpy oatmeal texture.
-Stop cutting when the flour mixture starts to show pearl size lumps of lard or slightly larger throughout.
-You do not want to blend lard into flour mixture completely.
+- Using your hands, a pastry cutter or two knives held together cut the lard into the flour until the mixture begins to resemble a lumpy oatmeal texture.
+Stop cutting when the flour mixture starts to show pearl size lumps of shortening or slightly larger throughout.
+You do not want to blend shortening into flour mixture completely.
 These small pieces of fat are what create the flaky crust you are aiming for.

 - In a medium bowl or measuring cup add 1 cup of cold water, 1 egg and 1 tbsp of white vinegar.
-Mix thoroughly.
+Whisk thoroughly.

 - Gradually pour the egg mixture into the flour mixture and mix with a fork until the flour mixture forms a dough.
 Mix as little as possible and when there is only a little bit of flour mixture left work to press it into the dough working to form a ball.